Navigation

 Democrat

-While Gallego ran unopposed and sealed an easy victory, Lake held a strong advantage over Lamb, the Pinal County sheriff.
-Less than a week before the primary, a major GOP donor urged her circle to support Lamb and said Lake would be unable to win the general election against Gallego.
-Despite that, Lake appears poised to advance to the general election as expected.
+While Gallego ran unopposed and sealed an easy victory, Lake's win over Lamb, the Pinal County sheriff, was hardly more difficult.
+That's despite a major GOP donor urging her circle to support Lamb a week before the primary while saying Lake would be unable to win the general election against Gallego.

 click to enlarge